Skip to content

 """

-step(clock, datacenter, grid, events) abstractmethod
+step(clock, events) abstractmethod

 Compute control commands for this step.
 Return an empty list for no-op.